 We are not meant to live in a “joyous” state continually.
 I think that is part of the problem with our culture.
 We are always seeking happiness, when I think what we should be seeking is contentment.
 You can’t keep a party going 24/7.
 Eventually, the crash and the hangover set in to balance out the high.
 We often seek material goods to make us “happy” but that just creates a cycle that never really satisfies.
 Making love is one of the most joyous things we do but can you imagine trying to sustain that state for a long period of time (sorry Viagra!).
 Our lives are meant to be balanced and when our emotions are not balanced, we become prone to physical, emotional, and spiritual problems.

 Chinese Medicine, at its best, helps balance the body so that it can do what it was meant to do.
 If any of these issues sound familiar, don’t let another day/week/year go by while you continue to struggle.
 Those struggles can, and most times will, turn in to physical problems eventually.
 It is your bodies way of telling you there is something wrong.
 Listen and get help.
-You can book a free consultation online at www.pa-om.com or call us today to discuss your problem and we can let you know what we can do to help.
+You can book a consultation online (see below) or call us today to discuss your problem and we can let you know what we can do to help.

 Princeton Acupuncture and Oriental Medicine